LucasDelfino92/morrowindsharp/mendingmw.md

 ### IN-GAME CONFIGURATION

 - Under the **Options** menu, go to the **Video** tab.
   - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
-I like to play Morrowind with the slider roughly 40-45% of the way from left to right.
+I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.
   - Turn the **Real-time Shadows** slider all the way to the left, disabling them.
 These shadows look pretty bad, and can be quite glitchy.

 Congratulations, your Morrowind installation is ready!